IBMDevConnect/TelcoChatBot/README.md

 ## How the app works

 The app interface is designed and trained for chatting with the telco customers.
-The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
 Your questions and commands are run against a small set of sample data trained with intents like these:

     view profile
     view account